mouhcine/api-template/README.md

-# Basic Template
+# Vapor Template with Docker

-A basic vapor template for starting a new Vapor web application.
-If you're using vapor toolbox, you can use: `vapor new --template=basic`
+A basic vapor template for starting a new Vapor web application with easy Docker setup.
+If you're using vapor toolbox, you can use: `vapor new MYAPPNAME --template=mouhcine/vapor-docker-template`

+# Requirements
+[docker](https://www.docker.com/) needs to be installed on your machine.

+# Make targets
-## 📖 Documentation
+## docker-image

-Visit the Vapor web framework's [documentation](http://docs.vapor.codes) for instructions on how to use this package.
+`make docker-image` builds the docker image on which you will build and run your Vapor web application.
+You can extend the built image with MySQL, PGSQL or SQLite support by using the following variables set to `true`: `MYSQL`, `PGSQL` and `SQLITE`.
+For instance: `make docker-image MYSQL=true`

-## 💧 Community
+## build

-Join the welcoming community of fellow Vapor developers in [slack](http://vapor.team).
+`make build` builds your Vapor web application.
+You need to call `make docker-image` at least once before.

-## 🔧 Compatibility
+## run

-This package has been tested on macOS and Ubuntu.
+`make run` runs your Vapor web application.